A UNITED NATIONS STUDY HAS CONFIRMED HUMANS ARE CHANGING THE ENVIRONMENT AT A PACE "UNPRECEDENTED IN HUMAN HISTORY"

 Humans Are Directly Causing The Next Mass Extinction

 It’s no coincidence that humankind has seen vast developments over the last few decades, and the deterioration of ecosystems around the world has followed.
-There’s a direct correlation between the two, and this is backed up by a recent UN study that looked at the impact of humans on the rest of the world.
+There is a direct correlation between the two, and this is backed up by a recent UN study that looked at the impact of humans on the rest of the world.

 The study exposed many alarming stats and figures about biodiversity loss in the last fifty years.
 There’s an entire section dedicated to the direct and indirect drivers of change, and many of them are related to changes in land and sea use, direct exploitation of organisms, climate change, pollution, waste - the list goes on and on.
 80% of wastewater from mining - and other industries - is pumped directly back into oceans or lakes, contaminating the water that many species live in.
 Plastic waste has increased by a staggering 1000% in the last 30 years alone, directly affecting marine life.
 On the land, 75% of all land has been altered for human gain, decimating the animal populations.

 Then, there’s deforestation.
 The recent Amazon rainforest fires gained global coverage, but what most people don’t realize is that things like this have been happening for years.
-Rainforests all over the world are being chopped down, and the trees are used for human gain, at the expense of all the wildlife living there.
+Rainforests all over the world are being chopped down, and the trees are used for human gain at the expense of the wildlife living there.

-Climate change is also a significant factor in the changing face of planet earth.
+Climate change is also a significant factor in the changing face of planet Earth.
 As the global temperature reaches new average highs each year, this directly impacts ecosystems throughout the planet.
 The icecaps are melting, putting animals like polar bears at extreme risk of extinction.
 There is so much pollution in major cities that a lot of birds and other animals simply can’t live in those conditions anymore, which puts them in danger of dying out as well.
 To make matters worse, climate change is directly linked to mankind, too.
 Humans have been burning fossil fuels for centuries, and this has increased air pollution while heating up the planet.

 The Impact Of The Sixth Extinction